-Pediatric sleep apnea is a sleep disorder where a child has brief pauses in breathing while sleeping.
+Pediatric sleep apnea is a sleep disorder that causes children to have pauses in their breathing while they sleep.

-The other type, central sleep apnea, occurs when the part of the brain responsible for breathing doesn’t function properly.
-It doesn’t send the breathing muscles the normal signals to breath.
+The other type, central apnea, occurs when the part of the brain responsible for breathing doesn’t function properly.
+It doesn’t send the breathing muscles the normal signals to breathe.

-One difference between the two types of apnea is the amount of snoring.
-Snoring can occur with central sleep apnea, but it’s much more prominent with obstructive sleep apnea because it’s related to airway obstruction.
+One difference between the two types of apnea is the frequency of snoring.
+Snoring can occur with central apnea, but it’s more prominent with obstructive sleep apnea.
+This is because snoring is related to airway obstruction.

-Common symptoms of sleep apnea in children during the night include:
+Common symptoms for children with sleep apnea include: